bondarukoleh/bondarukoleh/README.md

 #### I am a code guy:computer: who likes to make things work:hammer:, nice to see you dropped by.

 I have 7 years of experience in IT, most of them as an Automation QA:mag: \
+Working mostly with UI, API, and mobile testing using JS/TS.

 ---
 ### :book::eyes: Portfolio: